 2022 BBC Arts commission short film Inhale, Exhale for BBC iPlayer

-2021-22 People, Place and Sport.
-A total of 10 outdoor exhibitions and a self published book.
-Working in Partnership with Multistory and Birmingham 2022 Festival.
+2021-22 Birmingham 2022 Festival commission People, Place and Sport, 10 outdoor large scale exhibitions and a self published book.
+Working in Partnership with Multistory and supported by ACE and National Heritage funding.

 2020-21 Zine publication of Aurat ki Himmat (A Woman's Strength), raising £500 for women's refuge Birmingham Crisis Centre.
 A HG31 Homegrown commission.